dynod/grpc-helper/README.md

 * a boolean flag stating if the client shall raise exceptions when receiving non-OK **`ResultCode`** status (default: **true**)
 * an exception type to be raised (instead of **`RpcException`**) when receiving non-OK **`ResultCode`** status

+Once created, a client instance provide as many stubs as configured in the service map.
+Each of this stubs expose the generated methods of the corresponding service.
+These methods take the following arguments:
+* the method input request message (see corresponding proto file)
+* a timeout parameter (in seconds) for this particular request.
+If set to None (default), there is no timeout

 #### Usage example

 ```python